TeamREPENTOGON/REPENTOGON/docs/docs/enums/ModCallbacks.md

 ### MC_EVALUATE_STAT {: .copyable }
 Used to modify intermediate values of player stat calculations.

-???+ note "More info"
+???+ note "Note"
-	Unless you need to perform complicated conditions/calculations, it is strongly suggested that you use the new XML item stats features instead of this callback!
+	Unless you need to perform complicated conditions/calculations, it is strongly reccomended that you use the new XML item stats features instead of this callback!
+See [items.xml](../xml/items.md) for more details.

 |ID|Name|Function Args|Optional Args|Return Type|
 |:--|:--|:--|:--|:--|